Kaditya9/Healthcare_Dashboard/README.md

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

+✅ Business Problem statement

+     Healthcare organizations are under increasing pressure to manage high patient volumes, control costs, and improve patient outcomes.
+However, data is often fragmented across multiple systems (clinical,          financial, patient records), leading to difficulties in identifying inefficiencies, understanding patient demographics, and identifying trends in revenue generation.

+     The organization currently lacks a centralized, interactive view of its key operational and financial metrics.
+This fragmentation hinders the ability to:
+        ✅ Identify bottlenecks in revenue and admission processes.
+        ✅ Analyse patient demographics (e.g., blood type, age) in relation to medical conditions.
+        ✅ Monitor resource utilization (doctors/hospitals) and treatment effectiveness.
+        ✅ Track insurance provider performance and reimbursement trends efficiently.

 🔎 Steps